vrchatapi/vrchatapi-java/docs/InviteApi.md

 <a name="respondInviteWithPhoto"></a>
 # **respondInviteWithPhoto**
-> Notification respondInviteWithPhoto(notificationId, image, data)
+> Notification respondInviteWithPhoto(notificationId, data, image)

 Respond Invite with photo